dsgelab/Finregistry_detailed_longitudinal_and_endpoint_generation/README.md

 **A note on the updated Kela reimbursements file**

 A data update file despite containing reimbursement information for two additional years (2020-2021) had considerably fewer entries compared to an old file.
 This in part was due to the removal of rows with missing information (rows with missing full dates were removed in data update file).

+Also column names have been changed in the meanwhile